In July 2019, Amazon Prime Video finally supported Chromecast, and you can easily Chromecast Amazon Prime Video on your TV.

 So, if you are using a Fire tablet, you can use Chromecast to stream videos in most apps except Amazon Prime Video.

-If you have any questions or encounter any problems when casting Amazon Prime videos to your TV with a Chromecast, please let us know in the comment box below.
+If you have any questions or encounter any problems when casting Amazon Prime videos on your TV with a Chromecast, please let us know in the comment box below.

 The community will try to help you find the solution.